anthonyanader/personalBlog/_posts/2018-04-01-cocoapods-tutorial.md

 3. <b>Initialize Pod in Project Directory</b>

     Start by closing any open Xcode project.
 Then using the <b>terminal</b>, `cd` into your project directory.
 Initialize a pod file using the following command: `pod init`.

+All done!

+You can now add any dependency to the pod file created in the project directory.
+Make sure you edit your pod file in a text editor to avoid syntax issues.
+Finally, make sure you open your Xcode project with the extension <b>.xcodeproj</b>;  that project now contains all the added packages.

+I hope this post helps anyone looking for a quick tutorial or refresher on installing cocopads and incorporating third-party dependencies to their Xcode project.

+Cheers!

+Anthony A. Nader